LIBYA

 Law No. 23-2010 regarding Commercial Activity

 According to Art.
 1355 of Law No. 23-2010, it is not permissible to practice any commercial activity or conduct any business within Libya except after obtaining a license.
-The law does not differentiate between online and offline commercial activity.
-However, it is unclear if this applies to the relevant sectors, online content providers, online services and applications, are also concerned.
-It is reported that some requirements apply to all businesses, including obtaining a Commercial Register certificate, registering with the Chamber of Commerce and the tax and labour departments, and obtaining a working license.
-It is reported that in May 2019, the government suspended the licenses of 40 foreign firms, including Alcatel-Lucent and Microsoft, asking for their renewal.
+This process includes obtaining a Commercial Register certificate, registering with the Chamber of Commerce and the tax and labour departments, and then obtaining a working license.
+It is reported that in May 2019, the government suspended the licenses of 40 foreign firms, including Alcatel-Lucent (owned by Nokia) and Microsoft, asking for their renewal.

 Coverage Horizontal